Atlantic Health Strategies

 The Workforce Math Is Why This Deal Had to Happen

-The downside risk for independent operators is straightforward.
-If your hospital or your residential program does not have its own outpatient step-down (PHP at ASAM Level 2.5, IOP at Level 2.1, or contracted telehealth follow-up), you are going to start losing patients to integrated networks the minute UHS markets a same-day virtual handoff to your payer.
+The downside for independent operators is straightforward.
+If your hospital or your residential program does not have its own outpatient step-down (PHP at the partial hospitalization level, IOP at the intensive outpatient level, or a contracted telehealth follow-up), you will start losing patients to integrated networks the minute UHS markets a same-day virtual handoff to your payer.
+PHP and IOP are both outpatient levels of care under the ASAM Criteria, 4th Edition, and payers will steer accordingly.

 The Regulatory Surface Area Just Got Larger, Not Smaller

-Anyone who thinks vertical integration simplifies compliance has not run a multi-state platform.
-The Talkspace 10-K, filed with the SEC, lists multi-state licensure, HIPAA, payer credentialing, and DEA Ryan Haight Act compliance as primary risk factors.
-Talkspace, notably, does not prescribe controlled substances at all because of Ryan Haight constraints.
+Anyone who thinks vertical consolidation simplifies compliance has not run a multi-state platform.
+Talkspace does not prescribe controlled substances at scale because of Ryan Haight constraints.
 UHS hospitals do.
 Reconciling those two posture differences inside one corporate parent is not trivial.

-Then there is the M&A clearance itself.
-The Talkspace 10-K confirms closing is conditioned on Hart-Scott-Rodino antitrust review and state healthcare transaction clearances.
-Several states (including Oregon, Washington, Illinois, and Massachusetts) now require advance notice of healthcare M&A above certain thresholds.
+The M&A clearance itself is not trivial either.
+Per the Talkspace 2025 10-K, closing is conditioned on Hart-Scott-Rodino and certain state healthcare clearances, stockholder approval, and other customary conditions.
+Oregon, Washington, Illinois, and Massachusetts now require advance notice of healthcare transactions above certain thresholds.
 None of that stops the deal.
 It does mean the integration runway is longer than the press release suggests.

-At Atlantic Health Strategies we work with operators in Florida, Texas, Tennessee, and Pennsylvania on exactly this kind of multi-state licensure, payer credentialing, and 42 CFR Part 2 alignment.
-The deals close fast.
-The compliance integration takes 18 to 24 months.
+At Atlantic Health Strategies my team works with operators in Florida, Texas, Tennessee, and Pennsylvania on exactly this kind of multi-state licensure, payer credentialing, and 42 CFR Part 2 alignment.
+Deals close fast.
+Compliance integration takes 18 to 24 months.

 What Independent Operators Should Do This Quarter